flectra-hq/documentation-user/accounting/overview/process_overview/customer_invoice.rst

 Payment
 =======

-In Odoo, an invoice is considered to be paid when the associated accounting entry has been reconciled with the payment entries.
+In Flectra, an invoice is considered to be paid when the associated accounting entry has been reconciled with the payment entries.
 If there has not been a reconciliation, the invoice will remain in the Open state until you have entered the payment.